OulipianSummer/oulipiansummer.github.io/_posts/2024-05-25-welcome-to-linux.md

 Now that you have a basic idea of where this guide is going and what future posts may look like, let's get started with the basics.

-The following information is more to provide some background to what Linux is, explain some history, detail what the software ecosystem looks like, talk about how updates work (at a broad scale), and debunk some myths.
+The following information is intended to provide some background to what Linux is, explain some history, detail what the software ecosystem looks like, talk about how updates work (at a broad scale), and debunk some myths.
 If you're not interested in this and just want to skip ahead to the next major part, I encourage that!

-Check out the Distributions (TBD) section at any time to move forward in the guide.
+Check out the <a href="/posts/welcome-to-linux-distributions">Distributions</a> (TBD) section at any time to move forward in the guide.

 ## What is Linux?

 Linux is a free operating system developed by a team of volunteers all over the world.
-It is designed to be highly customizeable and modular, meaning that a user is able to modify any part of it according to their exact needs.
-Furthermore, it compatible with a wide range of hardware and accessories, meaning it can run on just about any computer you have laying around.
-Linux is so flexible and powerful in fact that is has been used to power a wide range of computing devices, including:
+It is designed to be highly customizable and modular, meaning that a user is able to modify any part of it according to their exact needs.
+Furthermore, it is compatible with a wide range of hardware and accessories, meaning it can run on just about any computer you have laying around.
+Linux is so flexible and powerful in fact that it has been used to power a wide range of computing devices, including:

 - [Android OS](https://en.wikipedia.org/wiki/Android_(operating_system)), the ubiquitous smartphone/computer operating system developed by Google uses a modified form of Linux.
 This makes it responsible for powering [about 85% of smartphones](https://truelist.co/blog/linux-statistics/) (including those that are using something other than Android).
 - Supercomputers.
 Linux powers all of the world's [500 fastest supercomputers](https://en.wikipedia.org/wiki/TOP500#Architecture_and_operating_systems).